Last updated on .

 Next to the school is the Church on the Hill (Biserica din Deal), or Bergkirche in German.
 Built in 1345 over an old Roman basilica, it was originally Catholic but turned Lutheran after the Reform.
 The walls were beautiful decorated with murals in 1483 but they were completely painted over in 1776.
 Some of them were uncovered recently but the majority have been lost forever.

-Admission is 10 lei (as of June 2023) to get into the church.
+Admission is 10 lei (as of June 2024) to visit the church.
 The man at the door was fun to talk to and had information cards in several languages for international visitors.

 German Cemetery